nunoa94/System-Integration/README.md

 "whereami" - informs user that its in a custom shell.

 "leave" - let´s you exit the program.
-You will be asked to comfirm by typing 'y' or 'n'.
+You will be asked to confirm by typing 'y' or 'n'.